 What’ve you been reading this week?

-MELINDA: Well, fortunately, I’m in a position to bring on the glam!
+MJ: Well, fortunately, I’m in a position to bring on the glam!

 This week, I allowed myself the pleasure of reading the first volume of Vertical’s new omnibus release of Ai Yazawa’s Paradise Kiss, which of course is a long-time favorite for both of us.